antononcube/MathematicaForPrediction/MarkdownDocuments/A-monad-for-Latent-Semantic-Analysis-workflows.md

     MatrixForm @ CrossTabulate[Flatten[KeyValueMap[Thread[{#1, #2}] &, TextWords /@ ToLowerCase[aTempText]], 1]]

 When we construct the document-term matrix we (often) want to stem the words and (almost always) want to remove [stop words](https://en.wikipedia.org/wiki/Stop_words).
-LSAMon's function LSAMonMakeDocumentTermMatrix makes the document-term matrix and takes specifications for stemming and stop words.
+`LSAMon`'s function LSAMonMakeDocumentTermMatrix makes the document-term matrix and takes specifications for stemming and stop words.

     lsaObj =
       LSAMonUnit[textHamlet]⟹